fluree/to-do-lists-generator/Tutorial_Part_2.md

 (relationship? (?sid) [\"list/listOwner\" \"_user/auth\"] (?auth_id))
 ```

 There are a [subset of Clojure functions](https://docs.flur.ee/docs/1.0.0/schema/functions#universal-functions-for-_fncode) that can be used in the code, in this tutorial all of our smart functions use the `relationship` function.
 The syntax for the `relationship?` function is as follows `function startSubject path endSubject`.
 The function is `relationship?`, the startSubject is `?sid`, a [context-dependent function](https://docs.flur.ee/docs/1.0.0/schema/functions#context-dependent-functions) which refers to a specific subject id, the path can be a single predicate or a vector of predicates that potentially connect the two subjects, the endSubject is the `?auth_id`, which is also a context-dependent function and refers to a specific auth record id.
 The whole code evaluates if the relationship between the subject id and the auth record id return true, given the path.
-In this example in order for a listOwner to view their list data their id must have a connection to the auth record id, the path `[list/listOwner _user/auth]` bridges that connection.
+In this example in order for a `listOwner` to view their list data their id must have a connection to the auth record id, the path `[list/listOwner _user/auth]` bridges that connection.

 Not all rules may need a custom smart function as the one above, in some cases a user's ability to query and transact certain data should always be true.
 That means there does not have to be a startSubject or endSubject evaluated through a path.
-For a rule to always evaluate to true we simple set the `_rule/fns` to `"fns": [[ "_fn/name","true"]]`, the same can be done if a rule must always evaluate to false.
+For a rule to always evaluate to true we simply set the `_rule/fns` to `"fns": [[ "_fn/name","true"]]`, the same can be done if a rule must always evaluate to false.

 ```json
     {